We may earn commission from affiliate links →

 Even though it’s only 145 meters long, the Snezhanka Cave in the Rhodope Mountains is one of the most impressive caves in Bulgaria.
 It houses some of the country’s most beautiful cave formations, from the classic stalactites and stalagmites to draperies and sinter lakes.
 There are several spectacular halls bearing names like Music Hall and Large Hall.

 The Wonderful Hall is home to a white crystal sinter formation that resembles Snow White—Snezhanka is the Bulgarian word for Snow White.

 Although not the most visited cave in Bulgaria, Uhlovitsa does make for some super-fun underground exploration.
 This is another Rhodope Mountains cave located near Mogilitsa in the Smolyan Province.

 The cave is 460 meters long—tourists can explore 330 meters of that.

 You can reach the entrance after a rather steep 30-to-40-minute hike (which might explain why only a few thousand people visit this cave each year).

-People who make the effort to go there will find a subterranean paradise.
-Its countless stalagmites, stalactites, helictites, dendrites, a stunning flowstone formation, and even stone waterfalls are why it’s sometimes called an “underground palace”.
+People who make an effort to go there will find a subterranean paradise.
+Its countless stalagmites, stalactites, helictites, dendrites, stunning flowstone formations, and even stone waterfalls are why it’s sometimes called an “underground palace.”